-The New York Times recently shed light on the budding Los Angeles-based fashion brand, LPA.
+Over the summer, the New York Times shed light on the budding Los Angeles-based fashion brand, LPA.
 The lengthy spread highlighted founder Pia Lara Arrobio’s ability to build a thriving young label without sewing or making patterns for garments, noting that Ms. Arrobio “has people for that.”
-Those people fall under the umbrella of Alliance Apparel - a company whose model sheds light on a budding new way of building mini fashion conglomerates.
+Those people largely fall under the umbrella of Alliance Apparel – a company whose model sheds light on a budding new way of building mini fashion conglomerates.

 Tasked with not only conceiving of and launching brands, Alliance Apparel also runs them by designing and overseeing the manufacturing of the products (roughly five collections per year per brand, with tags that mostly read “Made in India”), marketing the individual labels, and handling sales – primarily out of its showroom in The New Mart and the Cooper Design Space.

 Yes, Alliance’s strength, in its own words, is its “unparalleled ability to identify a specific market niche” and launch brands “designed with a distinct consumer interest and personality in mind.”
 The core component: “An honest connection with the consumer.”